List of bitcoin forks

-Bitcoin forks are defined variantly as changes in the protocol of the bitcoin network or as the situations that occur "when two or more blocks have the same block height".
+Bitcoin forks are defined variantly as changes in the protocol of the Bitcoin network or as the situations that occur "when two or more blocks have the same block height".
 A fork influences the validity of the rules.
 Forks are typically conducted in order to add new features to a blockchain, to reverse the effects of hacking or catastrophic bugs.
 Forks require consensus to be resolved or else a permanent split emerges.

+According to 123 specifications, there are 3 main categories of Bitcoin forks: